 We have taken steps to reduce our exposure to any inability to obtain components by forecasting with an increased buffer rate and placing orders for components earlier to allow for longer delivery lead times.
 Because of these actions, we do not expect to experience any difficulty in obtaining needed component parts for our products.
-The price level of certain raw materials increased in the fiscal year ended March 31, 2018 compared to that in the fiscal year ended March 31, 2017 and increased in the fiscal year ended March 31, 2019 compared to the fiscal year ended March 31, 2018.
+The price level of certain raw materials has increased each year since the fiscal year ended March 31, 2016.

 Quality Control.
 We have received ISO 9001:2015 certification from BSI Assurance UK Limited.
 The ISO 9001:2015 certification was awarded to our subsidiary, Bonso Advanced Technology (Xinxing) Company Limited.
 ISO 9001 is one of the ISO 9000 series of quality system standards developed by the International Organization for Standardization, a worldwide federation of national standards bodies.
 ISO 9001 provides a model for quality assurance (and continuous improvement) in product development, manufacturing, installation and servicing that focuses on meeting customer requirements.
-We have also received certification on the management system for medical devices of ISO13485:2003, which ensures that we have implemented and maintained a quality system for the design and manufacture of medical devices and allows us to develop and manufacture safe and effective medical devices.
+We have also received certification on the management system for medical devices of ISO13485:2016, which ensures that we have implemented and maintained a quality system for the design and manufacture of medical devices and allows us to develop and manufacture safe and effective medical devices.